adkinsrs/sadkins_site/misc.md

 * Nov 18 - Binding of Isaac: Repentance - Switch
   * Hit an ending with credits.
 Given the difficulty of the game, I was content to call that a win (though I'm still gonna go for more)
 * Nov 26 - Gnosia - Switch
+* Dec 23 - The Haunted Island, a Frog Detective Game - PC
+* Dec 27 - Frog Detective 2: The Case of the Invisible Wizard - PC
+* Dec 31 - Tales of Arise - PC

 ### Books I have read